Generic selectors

 Instructions

-• Wash the garlic bulbs and chop off the tops, setting aside for later.
+• Wash the garlic bulbs and chop off the tops, setting them aside for later.

-• Add in about 8 cups of chicken broth and 2 cups of potatoes and simmer for about an hour.
+• Add in about 8 cups of chicken broth and simmer on low to medium heat.

-• Meanwhile, blend the tops/grass with a few tablespoons of olive oil (not extra virgin), salt and pepper.
+• Meanwhile, make the green drizzle: Thoroughly blend the tops/grass with a few tablespoons of olive oil and 1-2 cloves of garlic (or wild garlic bulbs)

-• Strain the solids out with a fine mesh strainer and set aside.
+• Strain the solids out with a fine mesh strainer and discard solids.
+You're left with the drizzle!
+Salt to taste!

 • Strain the soup with a fine mesh strainer as the bulbs are fibrous.
 Two rounds of straining may be necessary.
-Pour into a bowl and drizzle some of our chive drizzle on top.
+Salt to taste.
+Pour into a bowl and apply the green drizzle on top.

 • Season with salt and enjoy!